Sharcoux/slider/README.md

 I also added a prop `slideOnTap` to define if the slider should change it's value when pressing it, or only on slide.

+### Changelog V 5.2.0:

+ * Adding a default padding of 10 on the ResponderView so that the touches events are more easily catched by the slider.

 ### Changelog V 5.1.0:

  * new `crossingAllowed` prop on RangeSlider